google/googleapis.dart/googleapis_auth/README.md

 }
 ```

-The Client Id must be created with a `client_secret` here, however there is no way to properly secure a `client_secret` for installed/console applications.
-Fortunately the OAuth2 flow used in this case [assumes that the app cannot keep secrets](https://developers.google.com/identity/protocols/oauth2/native-app) so this particular `client_secret` does not need to be kept secret.
+The Client ID must be created with a `client_secret` here, however there is no way to properly secure a `client_secret` for installed/console applications.
+Fortunately the OAuth2 flow used in this case
+[assumes that the app cannot keep secrets](https://developers.google.com/identity/protocols/oauth2/native-app) so this particular `client_secret` does not need to be kept secret.
 You should however make sure not to re-use the same `client_secret` anywhere secrecy is required.

 In case of misconfigured browsers/proxies or other issues, it is also possible
 to use a manual flow via `obtainAccessCredentialsViaUserConsentManual` and